Enhance your learning experiences by studying at UBC in Vancouver!

 Treatment for Common Emergencies and Principles of Research Study Design in the Emergency Setting

-Students will learn about common presentations in the emergency room and understand approaches to treatment along with potential challenges and concerns.
-Students will get simulated experience such as intubating an airway; a cricothyrotomy (surgical airway); inserting a needle or chest tube to treat pneumothorax; providing chest compressions (CPR); use of an automated external defibrillator for fatal heart rhythms; treatment of opioid overdose; giving epinephrine in anaphylactic shock; basic suture techniques; casting of upper and lower limbs; reduction of dislocated joints, and use of ultrasound for diagnosis and procedures.
+Students will review common presentations encountered in the emergency room and gain an understanding of the approach to the treatment of patients along with potential challenges and concerns.
+Students will get simulated experience such as intubating an airway; a cricothyrotomy (surgical airway); inserting a needle or chest tube to treat pneumothorax; providing chest compressions (CPR); use of an automated external defibrillator for fatal heart rhythms; treatment of opioid overdose; administering epinephrine for anaphylactic shock; basic suture techniques; casting of upper and lower limbs; reduction of dislocated joints, and use of ultrasound for diagnosis and procedures.

 Students will also be taught simple concepts of research study design within the constraints of the emergency room.
 They will have an opportunity to work through a specific research hypotheses and development of a feasible study design that will take into account the critical nature of the illness.